gzgracez/CS-109A-Final-Project/docs/conclusions.md

 nav_order: 4
 ---

-# Approach

-Our analysis incorporated a multitude of models ranging from logistic regressions to random forrests, each with their own underlying algorithms.
-All models were used to predict the classification of songs as either in the given Spotify playlist of not.
-Additionally, we experimented with model enhancing practices such as bagging and boosting to try and increase a given model's accuracy.

 # Results

-The follow is a table that summarizes the training and test set accuracy for all the models we ran:
+The following table that summarizes the training and test set accuracy for all our models:

 |                 Model Type                 | Training Accuracy   | Testing Accuracy   |